My Big Fat Independent Movie

 The inciting incident occurs at 10 minutes when An opportunity arises that disrupts the status quo - a chance at mainstream success or a film festival acceptance that changes everything..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to The protagonists actively choose to pursue their shot at success, committing to the journey that will test their values and friendships., moving from reaction to action.
+This indicates the protagonist's commitment to The protagonists actively choose to pursue their shot at success, committing to the journey that will test their values and friendships., moving from reaction to action.

 The Collapse moment at 60 minutes (75% through) represents the emotional nadir.
-Here, Everything falls apart - the project fails, relationships break, or the characters lose what they were fighting for in their darkest moment., shows the protagonist at their lowest point.
+Here, Everything falls apart - the project fails, relationships break, or the characters lose what they were fighting for in their darkest moment., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 64 minutes initiates the final act resolution at 80% of the runtime.
 A realization or new information synthesizes their journey, showing them how to move forward authentically and resolve the central conflict., demonstrating the transformation achieved throughout the journey.